puyanwei/Tic-Tac-Toe/README.md

 - Rubocop linter passes.
 - 95% or above test coverage.
 - Commits are regular, small and have good descriptions.
+- Good naming conventions, do not repeat (DRY), single responsibility principle, and reveals intention.
 - Flog score is low, which means methods have one responsibility and classes are small.